-- prompt command(s) stating that you are about to test get_pub and describe what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Remember that: - You will need to declare a SQLPlus local variable to hold the result returned by your function. - The exec command is a little different when calling a function than when calling a procedure. - You can use the print command to display the value of a SQLPlus local variable.
+- Remember that: - You will need to declare a SQLPlus local variable to hold the result returned by your function. - The exec command is a little different when calling a function than when calling a procedure. - You can use the print command to display the value of a SQLPlus local variable.

-alternative option for testing get_pub:
+ALTERNATIVE option for TESTING get_pub:

-• You may use Homework 4 - Problem 3's PL/SQL stored procedure print test for your tests, first using prompt to note that you are testing get pub, and then, for each of your tests:
+• You may use Homework 4 - Problem 7's PL/SQL stored procedure print_test for your tests, first including a prompt command to state that you are testing get_pub, and then, for each of your tests:

-using a first argument that is a string containing a boolean expression containing an example call to get_pub and what it should return,

-- and using a second argument that is that boolean expression. - For example (recalling that you print a single quote in SQL by putting two single quotes, and that when you want to extend a SQLPlus command to a next line, you must end the first line with a dash):
+- using a first argument to print_test that is a string containing a boolean expression containing an example call to get_pub and what it should return, - and using a second argument to print_test that is that boolean expression. - For example, and that when you want to extend a SQLPlus command to a next line, you must end the first line with a DASH):